 RF's monthly Technical Talk with RF calls typically take place on the third Monday of each calendar month.
-However, due to the upcoming holidays, RF will be making adjustments to our Tech Talk schedule as noted below.
+However, due to the upcoming holidays, RF will adjust our Tech Talk schedule as noted below.
 Please note these changes in your work calendars so you don't miss out on any of our monthly calls!
 The new dates are:

-- Dec.
-12, 2022 (1 week early) (Due to holiday) - Jan.
+- Jan.
 23, 2023 (1 week later) (Due to holiday) - Feb.
 13, 2023 (1 week early) (Due to holiday)